Laura Dave (novelist): Novels

-Film options
+Adaptations

 In 2006, Universal Studios optioned the rights to London Is The Best City In America as a starring vehicle for Reese Witherspoon.
 In 2008, Universal Studios also optioned The Divorce Party in conjunction with Echo Films, Jennifer Aniston's production company.
 In 2020, Reese Witherspoon's Hello Sunshine optioned The Last Thing He Told Me to be produced as a limited series on Apple TV+ starring Jennifer Garner.
-The success of the series led to a second season (based on the sequel) which will premiere on Apple in February 2026.
+The series premiered April 14, 2023.
+In March 2024, a second season—based on the sequel, The First Time I Saw Him—was announced and is scheduled to premiere on Apple TV+ on February 20, 2026.